-Why This Recipe Works
+Why You’ll Love This Recipe

 Ingredients

-- Butter: Use melted butter.
+- Butter: Use melted butter, either salted or unsalted.

-- Baking soda: Helps the muffins rise.
+- Baking soda: This helps the muffins rise for a light, fluffy texture.

 How To Make Banana Muffins